winksaville/cq-sweep/README.md

 Result:
  - Top face is 45 degrees to the XY and YZ planes and perpendicular to XZ plane.
- - bottom face is parallel to XY and about perpendicular to XZ and YZ planes.
+ - bottom face is parallel to XY and perpendicular to XZ and YZ planes.
 ```bash
 $ ./cq-sweep.py -p="[(0,0,0),(10,0,10)]" -t="[(0,0,1),(10,0,10)]" -opng=s4
 Top face angles: {'XY': 44.99999999999977, 'XZ': 89.99999999999991, 'YZ': 45.00000000000023}